mdn/browser-compat-data/docs/matching-browser-releases/index.md

 ##### For CSS features

-CSS changes can be a little bit tricker to nail down.
+CSS changes can be a little bit trickier to nail down.
 The Firefox repositories don't track history of any files that record the availability of given properties, for example.

 To determine when support for a given **value** for a property was added, try opening the file [`nsCSSProps.cpp`](https://searchfox.org/mozilla-central/source/layout/style/nsCSSProps.cpp) and looking through the tables of property values found there.
 These tables are all of type `KTableEntry`; each entry in the tables maps a CSS keyword to a value used to represent it internally.
 For instance, to determine when Firefox added support for the CSS Scroll Snap type value `proximity`, look through `nsCSSProps.cpp` until you find in the table `nsCSSProps::kScrollSnapTypeKTable`: